ScottTunstall/WmsGfxSpriteEditor/README.md

-# WmsGfxSpriteEditor
+# Williams Graphics Sprite Editor

 Sprite editor for Robotron.
 I MIGHT extend this for other williams games, but to be honest I only play Robotron.

-It can only be used as a sprite viewer just now - that will change in the near future.
+It can only be used as a sprite viewer just now - *that will change in the near future* - keep checking for updates.

 If you're only interested in viewing sprites, not editing, go to https://www.seanriddle.com/ripper.html - Sean Riddle's viewer is more complete than mine, and supports more Williams games.